Article: Silk pillowcase vs. bamboo: What is best for your skin, your hair, and your sleep?

 Silk pillowcases – an investment in your beauty sleep

-Are you ready to sleep like queens?
+Are you ready to sleep like queens do?